Gift-Famous-Moyo/alx-zero_day/0x03-git/README.md

-"This is my first non empty README.md"
+"This is my first non empty README.md" and has been updated